Trains, Cactuses, Western, and Tribal— Jude’s Bedroom Makeover Reveal is here and we couldn’t be more excited to share all the cute details!

 Now, I think I must’ve driven my Mr. a little crazy, and even myself, when it came to the frames/artwork.
 I initially had a vision of white frames painted with yellow and blue geometric patterns.
 So once I spray painted our frames white, I slowly realized that I didn’t like it. ?
 Thankfully we had a few left over black frames but I still had to spray paint one back to black… typical me.
 I am forever undecided about everything.

 Jude now has a plant in his room and it’s the cutest thing ever!
 Yes, it’s real!
 I would have preferred a cactus but I just don’t think he’s at the point where he could have one, so the next best thing, a snake plant.
 Low maintenance, requires low light and we water it once a week.
 I feel like every room needs a plant to bring more life and good energy.
 This little corner was welcomed with more baskets, filled with those big Thomas and Friends train track sets that you do not want to lose/get separated.

 One of our setbacks was Jude’s bed.
 Mid makeover, he breaks it.
 How?
 I think it was just a combination of poor quality and his constant jumping on the bed.
 Although I’ll admit I was a little upset in the moment, it may have been a blessing in disguise because I prefer the simplicity of his new bed than the leather white one he had before.

-And the dreaded fuse box… I have no idea why the contractor decided to put it in this room and not in the storage closet, which by the way, every time he comes to our place and “looks” for it, he always goes in the storage closet.
+And the dreaded fuse box… I have no idea why the contractor decided to put it in this room and not in the storage closet, which by the way, every time he comes to our place and “looks” for it, he always goes in the storage closet, opens the closet doors and it’s not there… Big surprise!
 So, trying to work around it and not allowing it to be an eyesore proved to be a challenge.
 Thankfully this wall hanging decor covered it right up.